Creature Commandos (TV series): Casting and voice recording

 In November 2023, Anya Chalotra was reported to have been cast as Circe, which Gunn confirmed in January 2024.
 In October 2024, Michael Rooker, Linda Cardellini, Gregg Henry, Peter Serafinowicz, and Benjamin Byron Davis were revealed to have guest roles in the series, and the character Clayface was revealed to be appearing.
-Rooker readily accepted the role as per custom due to always "making favours" to Gunn whenever he needs him just like Cardellini, whom Gunn considers another one of his close friends.
+Rooker readily accepted the role as per custom due to always "making favours" to Gunn whenever he needs him, just like Cardellini, whom Gunn considers another one of his close friends.
 At that time, Davis was confirmed to be voicing Rupert Thorne in the series.
 Tudyk stated the next month that he would reprise his role as Clayface from the Harley Quinn (2019–present) animated series.
 When Gunn told Tudyk that he would be voicing the character again, Tudyk was already planning to ask if he could.
 Gunn revealed in late November that Tudyk was also voicing Will Magnus in the series.

+In April 2026, journalist Jeff Sneider reported that Sydney Chandler—the daughter of the DCU's Hal Jordan / Green Lantern actor Kyle Chandler—had been cast in the second season to voice Nosferata, who had joined the titular team at the end of the first season finale.
+This came after Chandler unsuccessfully auditioned for the role of Maxima in the DCU film Man of Tomorrow (2027).
+In September 2026, James Gunn confirmed that his brother Sean would reprise his role as G.I.
+Robot and Weasel for the second season.